ericcsinger/ericcsinger.github.io/_posts/2020-04-27-Azure-PowerShell-jobs-and-hash-tables.md

 ### How To

 I always like to start my variables by null'ing them out.
 Then I'll create a blank hash table, since we'll be adding to this as we loop through.
 Null'ing out the hash table insures that you start with clean results.
 I also like to clear out any jobs that may have run previously.
-I keep my PowerShell console open for weeks at a time, so there's a lot of opperunity for stale jobs.
+I keep my PowerShell console open for weeks at a time, so there's a lot of opportunity for stale jobs.

 ```PowerShell
 #Clear any jobs